Please or

 Empty password:

-It is possible to use accounts that do not have a password set by simply setting the password to an empty string or ommitting the property all together.
+It is possible to use accounts that do not have a password set by simply setting the property to an empty string or omitting the property all together.

 Example (empty string):